 6. Time Management

-Any marching band member can agree that being part of a marching band is a huge time commitment.
-Between two hour rehearsals two to three days a week, and performing at football games, high school exhibitions, and competitions, finding the time for homework, after-school jobs, and other activities can be difficult.
+Time-management is important for prioritizing tasks and accurately judging the amount of time needed to complete them.
+And, any marching band member can agree that being part of a marching band can be a huge time commitment.
+Between two-hour rehearsals two to three days a week and performing at football games, high school exhibitions and competitions, finding the time for homework, after-school jobs and other activities can be difficult.

 7. Losing Gracefully

-While winning is the ultimate goal, marching band members will soon realize that winning isn’t everything.
+Marching competitions are a great way for your child to learn this skill.
+Although winning a marching competition is a great feeling, members come to realize that winning isn’t anything.
 Marching up to salute the head judge at a competition only to receive an honorable mention award in front of an entire stadium of people is a lesson in humility, and one that will stick with your child through each and every loss they’ll experience in life.

 8. Personal Growth

-Additionally, by sharing in the same experiences and downfalls with a group of like minded individuals, your child will have access to a built-in support system from which they can personally grow and develop.
-Each time your child takes the stage or gears up for a performance, they’ll gain a little bit more confidence.
+Additionally, by sharing in the same experiences and downfalls with a group of like-minded individuals, your child will have access to a built-in support system from which they can personally grow and develop.
+This social development is important for fostering deep friendships and is necessary for your child to relate and cooperate with others.

 If you think there aren’t any leadership opportunities in a marching band, think again.
 From ranked squad leaders to drum majors, there are plenty of ways your child can practice their leadership skills in a marching band environment.